Skip to main content

 High danger risk

 Black widow venom is potent and can cause significant health issues, especially in young children, the elderly, or those with health conditions.
 Bites are rare, but medical attention should be sought immediately if bitten.
+Symptoms of a black widow bite include muscle cramps, seizures, chills and fever, nausea and vomiting, and a headache.

 If you suspect a black widow has bitten you, seek emergency care immediately.